LIS

 A. Each resident shall be provided a daily diet that (i) consists of at least three nutritionally balanced meals and an evening snack; (ii) includes an adequate variety and quantity of food for the age of the resident; and (iii) meets minimum nutritional requirements and the U.S. Department of Health and Human Services and U.S. Department of Agriculture Dietary Guidelines for Americans, 2005, 6th Edition.

-C. Special diets shall be provided when prescribed by a physician and the established religious dietary practices of the resident shall be observed.
+B. Special diets shall be provided when prescribed by a physician and the established religious dietary practices of the residents shall be observed.

-D. Staff who eat in the presence of the residents shall be served the same meals as the residents unless a special diet has been prescribed by a physician for the staff or residents or the staff or residents are observing established religious dietary practices.
+C. Staff who eat in the presence of the residents shall be served the same meals as the residents unless (i) a special diet has been prescribed by a physician for the staff or residents or (ii) the staff or residents are observing established religious dietary practices.

-E. There shall not be more than 15 hours between the evening meal and breakfast the following day.
+D. There shall be no more than 15 hours between the evening meal and breakfast the following day.

-F. Providers shall assure that food is available to residents who need to eat breakfast before the 15 hours have expired.
+E. Providers shall ensure that food is available to residents who need to eat breakfast before the 15 hours have expired.

 Statutory Authority